 1 The Bay, Coldingham

-The apartment has access to parking immediately in front of the villa and is a stone’s throw from the golden sands of Coldingham which is a popular spot for families and watersports.
-It is set back far enough from the water to allow you to take in the dramatic coastline and ever-changing vista, while being near enough to go for an early morning stroll on the sand.
+With sweeping views over the bay and ocean beyond it, the Villas are set back far enough from the water’s edge to allow you to take in the dramatic coastline while being near enough to go for an early morning swim and stroll on the sand.

-While you’re not indulging your inner Kevin Mcloud and cooing over The Bay’s architectural merits, you can make the most of Coldingham Bay’s excellent surfing, diving and kayaking at - professional instruction in all three pursuits is available through the nearby St. Vedas Surf Shop.
-There are tremendous walking routes in the local vicinity, including a wonderful coastal walk which takes in the very pretty fishing village of St. Abbs - a perfect spot for enjoying a seafood chowder or crab baguette.
+While you’re not indulging your inner Kevin Mcloud and cooing over The Bay’s architectural merits, you can make the most of Coldingham Bay’s excellent surfing, diving and kayaking at - professional instruction in all three pursuits is available through the nearby St Vedas Surf Shop.
+There are also plenty of walking routes in the local vicinity, including a scenic coastal walk that takes in the pretty fishing village of St. Abbs, the perfect spot for a tasty seafood chowder or crab baguette.
 Should you fancy a day trip, choices include the historic coastal town of Berwick-upon-Tweed and vibrant City of Edinburgh.

 Access from the front which is on one level.